evmts/tevm-monorepo/apps/docs/tutorial/configuration.md

 ## Configuration

-See [EVMtsConfig](https://github.com/evmts/evmts-monorepo/blob/main/config/src/EVMtsConfig.ts#L137) type for config reference.
-It will have frequent changes until Evmts beta is released.
+See [TevmConfig](https://github.com/evmts/tevm-monorepo/blob/main/config/src/TevmConfig.ts#L137) type for config reference.
+It will have frequent changes until Tevm beta is released.